Dynamics of a Fleming-Viot type particle system on the cycle graph: Introduction

 \subsection{Main results}

 We first prove that the uniform distribution on $\mathbb{Z}/K \mathbb{Z}$ is the QSD of $(Z_t)_{t \ge 0}$.
-We also establish an exponential bound in the $2$-distance between the distribution of this process at time $t$ and its QSD.
+We also establish exponential bounds in the $2$-distance and the total variation distance between the distribution of this process at time $t$ and its QSD.